lurnuku/Wanderloom/README.md

 An almost real-time multiplayer maze exploration game where two players must collaborate to navigate through a maze.
 Created because I wanted to try out websockets.

 #### TO DO
-- DONE - at launch, show the shared cursor in the middle of the screens
+- DONE - at launch, show the shared cursor in the middle of the screen
-- graphical interface
-- remove own cursor, leave just the shared one and other user's one
+- DONE - remove own cursor, leave just the shared one and other user's one
+- graphical interface (svg of a maze)
+- make players different colors or different characters
+- wall detection with svg-path-bounds or getBoundingClientRect()
 - review the logic for setting up the state (position) at launch
 - on the client -> if players === 2 only then render the start button
 - set up one maze for max two players ("rooms") -> a room-based system where each room allows 2 players, and new pairs of players will be assigned to new rooms